stom66/tts-castle-wars/index.markdown

 # Castle Wars Wiki

-This wiki contains a mixture of information including basic gameplay instructions as well as information on editing the code for the game.
+This wiki contains a mixture of information including basic gameplay instructions, rules, card actions and more.

 ## Useful links: